zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/introduction-to-forms.md

 ## Forms and Lists

-There are two applications for building forms to collect precisely the data you need:
+There are three applications for building forms to collect precisely the data you need:

-1. [Liferay Forms](./creating-forms.md): The primary form building application is for the simplest one or two question survey to the most complex, multi-page, homeowners insurance application containing rules and lists populated by a REST data provider.
+* [Liferay Forms](./creating-forms.md): The primary form building application is for the simplest one or two question survey to the most complex, multi-page, homeowners insurance application containing rules and lists populated by a REST data provider.

-1. [Dynamic Data Lists (DDL)](./dynamic-data-lists/getting-started-with-dynamic-data-lists.md): Provides a user interface tool for building reusable form- and list-based applications intended for display on pages, using [templates](./dynamic-data-lists/using-templates-to-display-forms-and-lists.md).
+* [Dynamic Data Lists (DDL)](./dynamic-data-lists/getting-started-with-dynamic-data-lists.md): Provides a user interface tool for building reusable form- and list-based applications intended for display on pages, using [templates](./dynamic-data-lists/using-templates-to-display-forms-and-lists.md).

-**Kaleo Forms:** If you're a Liferay Digital Enterprise customer, there's a third form building tool called [Kaleo Forms](https://help.liferay.com/hc/en-us/articles/360028821952-Kaleo-Forms).
+* **Kaleo Forms:** If you're a Liferay Digital Enterprise customer, there's a third form building tool called [Kaleo Forms](https://help.liferay.com/hc/en-us/articles/360028821952-Kaleo-Forms).
 It integrates form building with workflow to create form-based business processes, like a Conference Room Checkout Form, or a Support Ticket Process so support tickets go through the proper channels on their way to resolution.
 Read more about Kaleo Forms in the workflow [section](https://help.liferay.com/hc/en-us/articles/360028821952-Kaleo-Forms).

 ## Using Dynamic Data Lists